SLUGIS/osm_visualization/README.md

     $ python config.py arg1 arg2

 where:
-arg1: is the number of the first file  that we dowload before.
+arg1: is the number of the first file that we downloaded before.
-arg2: is the number of the last file  that we dowload before.
+arg2: is the number of the last file that we downloaded before.

 Example:

-    ruben@rub21:~/visualization/projectmill$ python config.py 484 574
+`~/projectmill$ python config.py 484 574`

 and then execute:

-   	ruben@rub21:~/Apps/visualization/projectmill$ ./index.js --mill  --render  -c config.json -f -t /usr/share/tilemill
+`~/projectmill$ ./index.js --mill  --render  -c config.json -f -t /usr/share/tilemill`

 After:

-That files are created in: /home/ruben/Documents/MapBox/export.
+That files are created in: /home/ubuntu/Documents/MapBox/export.

 ### Created a GIF File